-In California, by far, the most serious DUI is a DUI felony with injuries.
+The most serious DUI is a DUI felony with injuries.

-For example, a person who has a first offense DUI felony conviction from 8 years ago will be charged with a DUI felony despite there being no accident and the blood alcohol level being very low on the new DUI case.
+For example, a person who has a first-offense DUI felony conviction from 8 years ago will be charged with a DUI felony despite there is no accident and the blood alcohol level is very low on the new DUI case.
 The legal authority for this charge comes from California Vehicle Code section 23550.5 which authorizes such DUI felony filings.

 Los Angeles DUI attorney has great success fighting Los Angeles DUI cases and reducing them from felonies to misdemeanors.
 Los Angeles DUI attorney specializes in handling DUI cases that are difficult or involve special circumstances, such as high blood alcohol level, accidents, presence of minors, excesive speed, or DUI felony accusations.
 Los Angels DUI Attorney can negotiate with the prosecutors and get DUI dismissed or reduced or involve no jail time despite very bad facts.
 Please call our office at (818) 921 7744 to talk to one of the best DUI defense attorney in Los Angeles.
 We are able to provide quality representation at an affordable rate and we are waiting for your call right now.